Achyutem/ReadRush-extension/readme.md

-# 🚀 Rapid Reader - Chrome Extension
+# 🚀 ReadRush - Chrome Extension

-**Rapid Reader** is a simple and lightweight Chrome extension that enhances your reading experience by rapidly presenting text in a readable, speed-reading format.
+**ReadRush** is a simple and lightweight Chrome extension that enhances your reading experience by rapidly presenting text in a readable, speed-reading format.

 No installation from the Chrome Web Store required — just load it manually in Developer Mode!